Regulations Governing Customs Clearance Procedures for Maritime Express Consignments

 Article 4

-The “Maritime Express Handling Unit” referred to in these Regulations (hereinafter the “Unit”) is a closed area designated exclusively for temporary storage of containers where imported goods are to be unloaded, for the storage of imported and exported maritime express consignments, and for customs clearance.
+The “Maritime Express Handling Unit” (hereinafter referred to as the “Unit”) in these Regulations is a closed area designated exclusively for temporary storage of containers awaiting disassembly, the storage of import and export maritime express consignments, and the handling of customs clearance.

-1. Fencing walls or other physical barriers that are fixed to the ground must be established surrounding the Unit, and security posts shall be set up.
+1. Fencing walls or other physical barriers fixed to the ground must be installed around the Unit, and security guard posts shall be established.

-3. With any facilities and equipment necessary for customs clearance and inspection.
+3. The area must be equipped with the necessary facilities and equipment for customs clearance and inspection.

-Customs may require Maritime Express Handling Unit Operators to add additional or replace existing facilities or equipment for the needs of customs clearance and inspection.
+Customs may require the Unit Operators to add or replace facilities or equipment as necessary for customs clearance and inspection.

 Article 5